-It's not just the combination of vitamin C and SPF that make Daily Dose so effective.
-This particular blend of vitamin C is extra-potent and highly concentrated, made to apply right after cleansing or toner.
-While the serum's other star actives like niacinamide and hyaluronic acid are familiar classics, they join more unexpected ingredients like Kakadu plum (a powerhouse antioxidant) and Pseudoalteromonas Ferment extract, which protects against blue light exposure that darkens existing scars and accelerates the aging process.
+It's not just the combination of vitamin C and SPF that make Daily Dose so effective, according to the brand.
+Haggard claims this particular blend of vitamin C is extra-potent and highly concentrated, made to apply right after cleansing or toner.
+While the serum's other star actives like niacinamide and hyaluronic acid are familiar classics, they join more unexpected ingredients like Kakadu plum (a powerhouse antioxidant).

 The more inextricable screens become, the more important it is to integrate products with the kind of blue light protection found in Daily Dose.
-According to Sofia Gracia, Supergoop!'s Senior Product Developer, screens can cause some of the same damage we see from the sun.
+According to Sofia Gracia, Supergoop!'s Vice President of Product Development, screens can cause some of the same damage we see from the sun.

-"Recent clinical studies show that blue light can lead to more persistent and long-term pigmentation that can result in dark spots and uneven skin tone," Gracia explains.
-"It’s important to note that while HEVL (high-energy visible light, i.e. blue light) is emitted by the sun, it is also emitted by most electronic devices with a screen."
+Studies have shown that blue light can lead to premature skin aging.
+"It’s important to note that while HEVL (high-energy visible light, i.e. blue light) is emitted by the sun, it is also emitted by most electronic devices with a screen," Gracia explains.

 A cheerful orange sticker on the bottle's lid is the Supergoop! mantra: every single day.
 Frankly, I could use the reminder.
 My face is basically a rap sheet of crimes committed against it: some dark marks here and there from picking at blemishes, a few errant freckles leftover from my college tanning bed days, and two very persistent melasma patches from birth control-induced hormone fluctuations.
 I'm looking to fade all of them eventually, but my immediate focus is on dark marks.

 As an added bonus, the serum wasn't sticky and didn't smell like a spray tan, two of the most off-putting elements of other vitamin C serums I've tried.
-Supergoop!'s Daily Dose is also non-comedogenic and, thanks to the number of natural ingredients, is gentle enough for daily use even on sensitive skin.
-And thank goodness it is because as a very wise serum cap once told me, it's every.
-Single.
-Day.
+Supergoop!'s Daily Dose is also non-comedogenic and, thanks to the number of natural ingredients, is gentle enough for daily use even on sensitive skin, according to the brand.